Jacob-Hutchinson/Specializations-folder/capstone/readme.md

 MVP

-Users can choose to be an Author

-Users can read available books

-Users can add books to their personal bookshelf

-Authors can create books with in-browser text editor

-Authors can add a cover image to their book

-Authors can add chapters including titles and content

-Users can rate books

-Users can leave reviews
+Users can click the button and get a random movie card Users can click to view different pages
+Users can select different movie types to get a random movie users can sign in